chansen22/ResponseMonster/README.md

 --------------------------
 1. Users (Difficulty of using application, users don't have laptops/smartphones, etc)

   Priority Level: 1

   Level of Impact: 1

   How to Mitigate: Reverse engineer a clicker for cheaper production

   Likelihood: 1

 2. Incorrect estimation of completion time.
 This would affect the quality of the final product.

   Priority Level: 8

   Level of Impact: 8

   How to Mitigate: Constantly reassess our progress and evaluate our goals accordingly.

   Likelihood: 3

 3. Ability to learn “Ruby on Rails”.
 The learning curve could be challenging for us.

   Priority Level: 8

   Level of Impact: 7

   How to Mitigate: Keep up on tutorials and reading.

   Likelihood: 2

 4. Not enough testing, software could have bugs at release.

   Priority Level: 6

   Level of Impact: 6

   How to Mitigate: Test frequently and often, especially after new implementations of key elements.

   Likelihood: 4

 5. Not enough features after completion.

   Priority Level: 10

   Level of Impact: 10

   How to Mitigate: Keep work/motivation up throughout the semester.

   Likelihood: 2

 6. No professional design experience.

   Priority Level: 1

   Level of Impact: 1

   How to Mitigate: Keep astestics simple.

   Likelihood: 1

 7. Application not being used.

   Priority Level: 8

   Level of Impact: 7

   How to Mitigate: Keep application user friendly and design simple.
-How to Mitigate: Keep application user friendly and design simple.

   Likelihood: 5

 8. Planning unnecessary features that may not be used.

   Priority Level: 6

   Level of Impact: 6

   How to Mitigate: We shouldn’t try to anticipate what we need, before we need it.

   Likelihood: 5

 9. Schoolwork load becomes too heavy.

   Priority Level: 6

   Level of Impact: 10

   How to Mitigate: Stay on track with school and manage time.

   Likelihood: 2

 10. Members not working together/getting along.

   Priority Level: 2

   Level of Impact: 8

   How to Mitigate: Be team players.

   Likelihood: 1

 Requirements

   1. Users will be able to create an account, either a Student, Teacher, or Administrator.
   2. Students will be able to add Courses to there schedule.
   3. Students will be able to participate in Survey’s provided by the Teachers of their Course.